Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Over (138.5)

-Houston has gone 17-16-0 against the spread, while Miami (FL)'s ATS record this season is 16-11-0.
-The Cougars have a 15-18-0 record hitting the over, while games involving the Hurricanes have a record of 13-17-0 when it comes to hitting the over.
-The two teams score 154 points per game, 15.5 more points than this matchup's total.
-In the past 10 contests, Houston has a 3-7 record against the spread while going 9-1 overall.
-Miami (FL) has gone 5-4 against the spread and 8-2 overall in its last 10 matches.
+Houston has a 17-16-0 record against the spread so far this season compared to Miami (FL), who is 16-11-0 ATS.
+A total of 15 out of the Cougars' games this season have hit the over, and 13 of the Hurricanes' games have gone over.
+The two teams average 154 points per game, 15.5 more points than this matchup's total.
+Houston has a 3-7 record against the spread while going 9-1 overall over the past 10 contests.
+Miami (FL) has gone 5-4 against the spread and 8-2 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.